 Includes 3 standards that support outcomes where consumers receive and experience services in the least restrictive and safe manner through restraint minimisation.
-All standards applicable to this service fully attained with some standards exceeded. exceeded. l
+2 5 1 All standards applicable to this service fully attained with some standards exceeded. --- ------------- ---

 There is a restraint minimisation and safe practice policy that includes comprehensive restraint procedures.
 There is a documented definition of restraint and enablers that aligns with the definition in the standards.
-There were no residents with restraints and five enablers in use at the time of audit.
-All appropriate documentation was in place.
+The facility is restraint free.
+Staff receive training around behaviours of concern and falls prevention.